WHC Wezep: 1970s

 In 1970, WHC won an eighth title, remaining undefeated for the entire season.
 The team had a good run in the Saturday Press Wezenaar league, but failed to with the championship.

-For five seasons during the 1970s, WHC competed unsuccessfully for the Saturday league title, finishing runner's up on four occasions.
+For five seasons during the 1970s, WHC competed unsuccessfully for the Saturday league title, finishing runners up on four occasions.
 During that period, WHC became known nationally as a Saturday football club.

 In 1971, WHC lost to Veenendaal Black White '28 champions in the Saturday amateur football cup final.
-It was one of the last appearances of legendary WHC footballers Gerrit Wessels, Jan Kroes, Freman Goudbeek, Roelof Dad, Henk Fine, Dirk Vierhuizen, Marten Westerink and Kees van Pijkeren.
 Several players from WHC participated in the Dutch national Saturday team.

 1980s–1990s

-In 1980 in a critical match in Nunspeet, watched by 5000 spectators, WHC beat SDCP 5-0 to avoid relegation.
-In 1982 WHC was relegated for the first time in their 52 year history.
+In 1980 in a critical match in Nunspeet, watched by 5,000 spectators, WHC beat SDCP 5–0 to avoid relegation.
+In 1982 WHC was relegated for the first time in their 52-year history.
 Six years later, WHC returned to the highest level.
-In 1988, a ninth division championship was won and a 5-1 victory over FC Meppel ensured a return to the top level.
+In 1988, a ninth division championship was won and a 5–1 victory over FC Meppel ensured a return to the top level.

-In 1992, WHC again just avoided relegation, before relegation struck again in 1996.
-The club was promoted gain, however, after a 5-1 win over ASC, which gave them a tenth divisional championship.
+In 1992, WHC again narrowly avoided relegation, before relegation struck again in 1996.
+The club was promoted gain, however, after a 5–1 win over ASC, which gave them a tenth divisional championship.